hfmandell/Detecting-Illegal-Fishing/index.md

 ### Project Goals
 1. Use Global Fishing Watch's dataset to train a model that can identify different types of fishing behavior
 2. Apply the model to Global Fishing Watch's testing dataset to categorize fighing behaviors.
 3. (Longer Term) Can we predict the fishing behaviors with less data?
+That is, in real time?

 ### Inspiration